iMithrellas/tarragon/README.md

 ## Core Architecture

 - **Daemon Mode**: The core launcher logic runs as a persistent background daemon for instant availability.
-- **Attachable UI**: A lightweight UI (TUI or GUI) attaches to the daemon via a keyboard shortcut, providing immediate access.
-Communication between UI and daemon uses efficient IPC (e.g., Unix sockets, D-Bus).
+- **Attachable UI**: A lightweight UI (TUI or GUI) attaches to the daemon on pressing a keyboard shortcut, providing immediate access.

 ---